We’ll answer all your questions about insuring a new car before it's in your driveway.

 Figuring out how to get insurance for a new car can feel like a catch-22.
 You need proof of insurance to drive off the lot, but you also need to know the type of car you’re getting to apply for insurance.

 The short answer is this: Car insurance companies are ready to handle this issue.
 After all, drivers face this problem every time a car changes hands.
-State laws and company regulations vary, but there are general rules about adding a new car to your existing policy or buying a new car for the first time.
+State laws and company regulations vary, but there are general rules about adding a new car to your existing insurance policy or bringing a new car home for the first time.

 In this article: